apache/pulsar/site2/website/contributing.md

 Here's one way to sync your fork's master branch with apache/pulsar's master branch:
-Let's say if you have git remotes called "upstream" for apache/pulsar and "forked" for your fork, with these commands, you synchronize your fork's remote master branch with apache/pulsar's master branch:
+Let's say you have git remotes called "upstream" for apache/pulsar and "forked" for your fork, with these commands, you synchronize your fork's remote master branch with apache/pulsar's master branch: